msbx5420-class/msbx5420-class.github.io/assignments/assignment3.md

 (3) We improve the model by limiting the minimum word frequency in the vector and train the model with pipeline again.

-(4) We use TF-IDF vector to train with ML pipeline and then compare the topics.
+(4) We then improve the vector by using TF-IDF vector to train with ML pipeline and then compare the topics.

 ### Task 1 Deliverables